microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_vm_extension_mma_arm.md

     ![](../img/vm_extension_mma/09.png)

 * You will have the Microsoft Monitoring agent deployed on your Windows or Linux system and reporting to the Log Analytics Workspace that you have selected.
-You can verify by going back to the "Agents Management" section of your workspace and choosing either Windows or Linux, you should see now an additional connected VM.
+You can verify by going back to the "Agents management" section of your workspace and choosing either Windows or Linux, you should see now an additional connected VM.

     ![](../img/vm_extension_mma/10.png)